CloudyUnity/ScholsVault2025/EIT/Electronics/Question Types/Conductors & Dielectrics/Explanation.md

 	Dark Current:
 		The current direction in darkness is opposite the direction in light Dark current must be minimised to maximise the device sensitivity

+#bonus
+Forward Resistance:
+	The resistance offered by the diode in its forward-biasing condition Static forward resistance for DC
+	Dynamic forward resistance for AC